See Frequently Asked Questions Below.

 There is plenty of room for your dogs.
 We guided over 100 dogs through the course in a day last year and still had time for more.
 If you arrive by 1:00 pm we will train until all dogs are done, it is too dark or we just can't go on.
 You have the choice of Saturday or Sunday.
 Just come on the day most convenient to you.

-Time slots are required for the International Sportsmen's Exposition training.
+Time slots are required for the International Sportsman's Exposition training.

 Is my puppy old enough for this course?